 This entails that more adequate, sharper tools are needed, tools which are apt for the multiplicity of semiotic resources as much as the intensely varying appearances and effects of power in a largely unbounded and barely framed semiotic world.
 Rhetoric is essential when every occasion of communication is likely to be new and often profoundly different.

 Design, similarly, is at the forefront of essential semiotic dispositions in a world of vastly varying resources, many instantly accessible, needed and used.
 Design is needed for forms of social interaction as much as for the ‘content’ of messages.
 Both the need and the potentials for designing have increased and have moved centre stage.
-Notions of (in-)coherence are hugely more problematic and difficult: coherence and incoherence have become more visible with the ubiquity of screens.
+Notions of (in-)coherence are hugely more problematic and difficult: coherence and incoherence have become more visible with the ubiquity of screens and more difficult to establish with a move to horizontally organized power.

 In a world of much greater variety and variability the wide range of available modes increases the possibilities and potentials of apt representations of the world framed.
-This makes the ‘transcriptional possibilities’ of modes into desirable or essential characteristics: the world ‘transcribed’ in writing as narrative differs from the world ‘transcribed’ in several modes with different affordancesdistinct logics.
+This makes the ‘transcriptional possibilities’ of modes into desirable or essential characteristics: the world ‘transcribed’ in writing as narrative differs from the world ‘transcribed’ in several modes with different affordances, distinct logics and genres.

 My use here of the term ‘transcription’ points to an urgent problem for MMDA: the terminology available to describe a multimodally constituted and recognized semiotic world is no longer apt and that world urgently needs renaming.
 The labels we have, come from a world that was founded on the pre-eminence of language and of writing in particular.
 Using terms which carry a heavy freight of past theory designed for different tasks, now congealed into commonsense, is likely to skew the new enterprise in its development.
 There is a large agenda of work here.
 There is also the promise of seeing and doing better.
-Both will be essential to deal with the problems which currently the world of meaning.
+Both will be essential to deal with the problems which currently define the world of meaning.

+Bibliography

+Recommended reading

+Jewitt, C. 2008 Technology, Literacy, Learning London: RoutledgeFalmer

+The book introduces central concepts multimodal analysis and provides analyses of texts in different media from three areas of the secondary curriculum: English, Mathematics and Science

+Jewitt, C. 2009 The Routledge Handbook of Multimodal Analysis London: RoutledgeFalmer

+Definitional chapters from leading theoreticians and practitioners in different domains of of multimodal work in the frame of a broad theoretical ‘location’ of the work by the editor.

+Hodge, R.I.
+V. and G. R. Kress 1988 Social semiotics Cambridge: Polity Press

+A wide range of materials – photographs, sculpture, newspapers, paintings, literary texts – are used to develop a socially grounded, encompassing account of semiosis, not derived from linguistic theories

+.

+Kress, G. R. 2010 Multimodality.
+A social semiotic take on contemporary communication London and New York: RoutledgeFalmer

+Multimodality approached in the encompassing frame of social semiosis, with a wide range of materials exemplifying meaning-making in contemporary sites and media.

+Mavers, D. 2010 Children’s writing and drawing: the remarkable in the unremarkable New York and London: RoutledgeFalmer

+A meticulously detailed account documenting meaning-making in the visual-graphic domain with a sharp focus on the means for recognition of semiotic work

+Norris, S. 2004 Analysing Multimodal Interaction: A Methodological Framework

+A closely detailed setting out of the intricacies of multimodal interaction, providing methodologies for dealing with the complexities of handling such materials in research.

+References

-BibliographyBezemer, J. & G. Kress (2008).
+Bezemer, J. & G. Kress (2008).
 Writing in multimodal texts: a social semiotic account of designs for learning.
 Written Communication 25, 2, 166-195 (Special Issue on Writing and New Media)